sabrisk/GiftListPal/README.md

 Next, I spent time learning how NextJS handles routing in order to navigate between pages.
 I also introduced  Redux Toolkit as well as PostgreSQL to handle state management and querying my database.
 Later, I took the opportunity to learn Prisma to introduce an ORM which I leveraged to more easily perform database queries.

 At this point, I began looking at protecting my routes with Auth.js (formerly NextAuth).
 I used Resend as my email provider to save myself from any e-mail delivery mistakes early on.
 While looking into Resend, I discovered the option of using Magic Links which require just an e-mail address to sign in with no password.
-After doing more research, I decided this was ideal for my app since dealing with passwords and forgotten password forms can be a pain for anyone, but especially olderor less tech saavy users.
+After doing more research, I decided this was ideal for my app since dealing with passwords and forgotten password forms can be a pain for anyone, but especially older or less tech saavy users.

 Next, I built out the email inivitation system which allows users to invite people directly to events.
 Initially, users needed to create an account before accepting the email invite, but later, I simiplified this process allowing both to be performed at the same time.